Seven Wise Masters: Plot

-The Sultan sends his son, the young Prince, to be educated away from the court in the seven liberal arts by Seven Wise Masters.
-On his return to court, his stepmother, the empress, attempts to seduce him.
-To avert danger he is bound over to a week's silence by Sindibad, leader of the Seven Wise Masters.
-During this time, the empress accuses him to her husband, and seeks to bring about his death by seven stories which she relates to the emperor; but her narrative is each time confuted by the Seven Wise Masters led by Sindibad.
-Finally the prince's lips are unsealed, the truth exposed, and the wicked empress is executed.
+A king or emperor sends his son, the young prince, to be educated away from the court by seven wise masters.
+On his return to court, the prince is bound to a week's silence to avert danger foreseen in his horoscope.
+His stepmother attempts to seduce him but is rejected.
+The woman accuses the son of attempted rape and seeks to bring about his death.
+The seven sages each tell a story in his defence, and in many versions the woman reciprocates with her own stories.
+Finally the prince's lips are unsealed, the truth exposed, and the wicked woman is either pardoned or executed.